jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 background(white)
 ```

-If we add a while-loop below, you should see the screen fill with white!
+If we add a while-loop at the bottom, you should see the screen fill with white!

 ***